L'Équipe, first in sport, first in surveillance

 But L’Équipe continues to leak my personal data

-I then close the application, then relaunch it and consult a few articles to see the tracking:
+I then close the app, relaunch it and read a few articles to check the tracking:

 Nothing changes, L'Équipe continues to leak my information, as if I had always said yes to the sale of my personal data.

-On the lequipe.fr website, the wild west from the home page
+On the lequipe.fr website, the Wild West starts on the homepage

 In order to understand if L’Équipe also abuses tracking on its website, here are the steps to follow:

-You can already see that without an adblocker, the user experience is catastrophic, the content being hidden by advertising and the consent banner:
+You can already see that without an adblocker, the user experience is catastrophic, with the content hidden behind ads and the consent banner:

 Your personal data enriches so many companies that I was forced to delete certain requests and take 2 screenshots: